AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 Our VPN service has several important [advantages](https://kb.adguard.com/en/vpn/adguard-vpn-general/adguard-vpn-is-the-better-option):

-* [*Own VPN protocol*](https://kb.adguard.com/en/vpn/adguard-vpn-general/how-adguard-vpn-works), which works stably even with a weak Internet connection and disguises itself as normal traffic, making it more difficult to track and block it
+* [*Proprietary VPN protocol*](https://kb.adguard.com/en/vpn/adguard-vpn-general/how-adguard-vpn-works), which works stably even with a slow Internet connection and disguises itself as normal traffic, making it more difficult to track and block it

 * [*"No-logs" policy*](https://adguard-vpn.com/en/privacy.html), which means that AdGuard VPN does not collect your personal data and does not transfer it to third parties